jayadeepravuri/Project-4/README.md

 - As a user, I can log in with my created username and password to access the site and see my previous actions
     - AC1 - Site user can log in with their created username and password after they have registered to the site
     - AC2 - Site users can see the volunteerings they have registered from a previous login
-    - AC 3 - Site user can log out when they have finished their session and confirm they want to log out
+    - AC 3 - Site users can log out when they have finished their session and confirm they want to log out

 Assignments
 - Link accounts/login template so that users can sign into the site.